Kayserispor: Origins and first years

 Football in Kayseri had several amateur clubs by the 1930s; among them Erciyes Gençlik (est. 1937) and Erciyesspor are repeatedly mentioned in local historical publications.

-In the mid-1960s, Orhan Şeref Apak’s TFF policy aimed to spread professional football to Anatolia and organise a nationwide second tier.
+In the mid-1960s, Orhan Şeref Apak’s Turkish Football Federation (TFF) policy aimed to spread professional football to Anatolia and organise a nationwide second tier.
 Following local meetings in Kayseri, representatives agreed to merge Erciyesspor, Sanayispor and Ortaanadoluspor under the Kayserispor name.
 The club held its general assembly and was officially founded on 1 July 1966.

 Kayserispor entered the newly created 2.Lig in 1966–67.
 The first manager was Erdoğan Gürhan.
 Contemporary retrospectives record that the first official match was played in Kayseri against Ankara Toprakspor, with Yener Kurgil scoring in the 17th minute—considered the first goal in club history.
 Kayserispor finished its debut season 10th in the 2.Lig (Beyaz Grup), with a 9W–9D–12L record.

 Following the late-1980s restructure, the police-affiliated side in the city competed as Kayseri Emniyetspor.
 After the General Directorate of Security moved to withdraw police teams from national leagues, a civilian board took over and the club adopted the Kayseri Erciyesspor name.

 Across the 1990s the team operated under municipal ownership with successive name changes documented in federation records: Büyükşehir Belediye Erciyesspor (1992–96), Melikgazi Belediyesi Erciyesspor (1997–99) and Hacılar Erciyesspor (1999–2001).
 Hacılar Erciyesspor won Group 3 of the 3.
 Lig in 1999–2000 and moved up to the 2.
 Lig.
 They later secured promotion positions from the 2003–04 2.
 Lig (Category A), earning a place in the top flight.

 On 9 July 2004, a general assembly in Kayseri approved the switch of name, badge and colors: the promoted Erciyesspor took the Kayserispor identity, while the other side continued as Kayseri Erciyesspor.
 Early in that first season, manager Hüsnü Özkara departed after seven league matches and Hikmet Karaman took over; the team avoided relegation with a 14th-place finish.